schapman1974/webguipy/README.md

 As well this system is designed to run on linux and a windows environment.
 And will include binaries for windows use directly as a service.

 ###Development Environment
-Included in this release is an IDE of sorts that was written using the framework itself.
+Included in this release is an IDE that was written using the framework itself.
 This IDE will allow for simple modification and previewing of your application.

 ###Example Code
 ```python